 Anonymous feedback apps are growing in popularity.
 Whether you’re using Tellonym, Sarahah or another platform it’s important to think through what might happen when using one and make a plan for if something were to go wrong.
 Here’s a few tips to get you started:

 If you’re sending feedback on an anonymous feedback app, be constructive and positive in what you say – honesty doesn’t have to be cruel or mean.
 Remember to treat others as you would wish to be treated – and to always think before you hit ‘send’.

 3. Keep it friends only

 Only share the details of your anonymous feedback account with people that you know and trust.
-Do not share them publicly – remember that places like your Insta bio are visible even if your profile is set to private.
-If the app allows it, set up your account so that people can not find your account via the search functionality.
+Do not share them publicly – remember that places like your Instagram bio are visible even if your profile is set to private.
+If the app allows it, set up your account so that people cannot find your account via the search function.

 4. Block abusers